Not Necessarily The Best – But A Good Wimp Guide to Eating in New Orleans

 7) Other Local Specialties

 We lost track of all the places we stopped to eat as we wandered New Orleans.
 David did try to order local whenever he could.
 While we couldn’t get a clear answer as to whether crawfish was actually in season when we were there, he made sure to try crawfish mac and cheese and a crawfish breakfast omelette.
+He’s become obsessed with crawfish.
+I’m sure he’ll try and make a Crawfish Pie when we return home from our trip.
 Gator was available in a surprising number of places include the food stalls at the French Market.
 There was also a very wide selection of foods that started with “Creole …” that both of us generally needed to avoid on this wimp guide to eating in New Orleans.

 Still On The Restaurant List